 The solution is to show your cards at the beginning of the relationship by letting the client know that while you can help them with [insert service], you also offer other services.

-It also pays to remind clients during the year about what you offer, especially if you’ve updated your list of services to remain relevant in the market.
+It also pays to periodically remind clients during the year about the services you offer, especially if you’ve updated your list of services or learned new skills to remain relevant in the market.
 That way, if and when they need something you offer, you’ll be top of mind—and be able to jump on the opportunity to make money and bring additional cash into your small business.

 6. Ruthlessly Evaluate and Update Your Services

-Regardless of your industry, markets and customer needs can and do change.
+Regardless of your industry, markets, customer needs and interests can and do change.
 You need to ask yourself:

 - Am I staying current and adding services that would generate more revenue?